-The Supreme Court of Appeals has two kinds of jurisdiction, that is, two classes of cases in which it can act.
-In one class its jurisdiction is original-that is, the cases originate in that court.
-In the other, its jurisdiction is appellate, that is, the cases originate in a lower court and get to the supreme court of appeals by appeals or writs of error.
+The Supreme Court of Appeals has two kinds of jurisdiction or two classes of cases in which it can act.
+In one class, its jurisdiction is original; that is; the cases originate in that court.
+In the other, its jurisdiction is appellate; that is; the cases originate in a lower court and get to the Supreme Court of Appeals by appeal or writs of error.

-The supreme court of appeals has original jurisdiction in cases of habeas corpus, mandamus, and prohibition.
-It also has appellate jurisdiction in civil cases where the matter in controversy, exclusive of interest and costs, is of greater value or amount than \$300; (Boy's State-\$5.00) in controversies concerning the title or boundaries of land, in cases of quo warranto, habeas corpus, mandamus, certiorari, and prohibition: and in cases involving personal freedom or the constitutionality of a law.
-In criminal cases the Supreme Court of Appeals has jurisdiction where there has been a conviction for felony or misdemeanor in a circuit court, and where a conviction has been had in any other court as provided by law.
-It has such other appellate jurisdiction, in both civil and criminal cases, as may he prescribed by law."
+Scope of Jurisdiction: West Virginia Constitution, Article III, Section 3 provides that the Supreme Court of Appeals has original jurisdiction in cases of habeas corpus, mandamus, prohibition, and certiorari.
+It has appellate jurisdiction in civil cases where the matter in controversy, exclusive of costs, is of greater value or amount than \$300.00; in controversies concerning the titles and/or boundaries of land; in civil cases in equity; in proceedings in quo warranto, habeas corpus, mandamus, certiorari, and prohibition; and in cases involving personal freedom or the constitutionality of a law.
+In criminal cases, the Supreme Court of Appeals has jurisdiction where there has been a conviction for a felony or misdemeanor in a circuit court.
+It has such other appellate jurisdiction, in both civil and criminal cases, as may be prescribed by law.